-(Details) Images courtesy of the Artist and Black Goat Studios

-Entang Wiharso's surrealistic seascape evokes the dynamic, mutable experience of living on an island, surrounded by waters which are witness to history.
-These underwater "memoryscapes" are riddled with enigmatic fragments of the past, from the once-ubiquitous becaks (pedicabs) which were outlawed by the Indonesian government and subsequently disposed of in the sea, to the vestiges of sea lanes for trade during the colonial era.
-The tendrils that anchor the floating island at the centre of the mural, to the underwater seascape and its flora and fauna, suggest the interconnectedness of civilisations, the seas, and history - all at once, Breathing Together.
-(TSL)
+Entang Wiharso, Breathing Together, 2016.
+Image courtesy of the artist and Black Goat Studios.
+Breathing Together 2016 Acrylic, car paint and oil on canvas, resin, aluminium, plants, insects, shells, coral, plastic, thread, fabric, light bulbs and electric cable 400 × 1700 × 30 cm Collection of the artist Entang Wiharso's surrealistic sea-scape evokes the dynamic, mutable experience of living on an island, surrounded by waters which are witness to history.
+These underwater "memory scapes" are riddled with enigmatic fragments of the past, from the once-ubiquitous becaks (pedicabs) which were outlawed by the Indonesian government and subsequently disposed of in the sea, to the vestiges of sea lanes for trade during the colonial era.
+The tendrils that anchor the floating island at the centre of the mural, to the underwater sea-scape and its flora and fauna, suggest the interconnectedness of civilisations, the seas, and history - all at once, Breathing Together.
 Entang Wiharso (b.
 1967, Indonesia) graduated from the Institut Seni Indonesia (ISI, Indonesian Institute of the Arts) Yogyakarta, and is recognised as one of Indonesia's foremost contemporary artists.
 His practice spans painting, sculpture, performance and installation.
 Often surreal and otherworldly in appearance, Wiharso's artworks address universal human issues of conflict, conciliation, desire, loss and longing.
-He has exhibited widely around the world, including solo shows in Indonesia and USA, group exhibitions at the Singapore Art Museum (2012) and Mori Art Museum (2013), and has participated in various Biennales in Indonesia, the Venice Biennale (2013) and the Prague Biennale (2013).
+He has exhibited widely around the world, including solo shows in Indonesia and USA, group exhibitions at the

+Singapore Art Museum (2012) and Mori Art Museum (2013), as well as participation in various Biennales in Indonesia, the Venice Biennale (2013) and the Prague Biennale (2013).

-Richard Streitmatter-Tran
+Richard Streitmatter-Tran (Vietnam)